publiccodeyml/publiccode.yml/README.md

 The goal of this standard is to make public software, such as the software developed by public administrations and public organisations easily discoverable.

-A [draft](https://gist.github.com/rasky/fbd2da521b827c4a22b352bdb0811471) of the implementation has been made by @rasky.
+A [draft](https://gist.github.com/rasky/fbd2da521b827c4a22b352bdb0811471) of the implementation has been made by [Giovanni Bajo](https://github.com/rasky).

 ## Contributing